 Fellows of the American College of Critical Care Medicine (FCCM) are practitioners, researchers, administrators, and educators who have made outstanding contributions to the collaborative field of critical care.

-Fellowship applications are accepted from October to March 15 each year.
-The Credentials Committee reviews each completed application with the intent that each qualified applicant is accepted to the College; other applicants receive appropriate feedback, so that many may reapply in the future.
-Learn more about the criteria and mark your calendar to apply in October.
+Fellowship applications will be accepted from December 8, 2021 to March 15, 2022.
+The Credentials Committee will review each completed application with the intent that each qualified applicant will be accepted into the College; other applicants receive appropriate feedback, so they may reapply in the future.

-In order to be considered a Fellow in the ACCM, and thereby use the designation "FCCM", it is required that you participate in the convocation ceremony within three years of your acceptance notification.
+To be considered a fellow in the ACCM and thereby use the designation "FCCM," you are required to participate in the convocation ceremony within three years of your acceptance notification.
 The convocation fee is $350.
-The fee includes administrative costs, robe rental and certificate.
+The fee includes administrative costs, robe rental, and certificate.
 If you are not inducted within three years, you will be required to submit a new application for future ACCM Fellowship.

 The Credentials Committee reviews each completed application with the intent that each qualified applicant is accepted to the College; other applicants receive appropriate feedback so that they may reapply in the future.

 Detailed criteria are available in the ACCM application.
 Basic criteria require that applicants:

 A must-watch presentation for anyone considering applying for ACCM Fellowship.
 Learn about eligibility and criteria, understand the benefits of Fellowship, and get tips on how to create a successful application.